quicwg/base-drafts/draft-ietf-quic-transport.md

 using MAX_STREAMS frames ({{frame-max-streams}}).
 Separate limits apply to unidirectional and bidirectional streams.

-If a max_streams transport parameter or MAX_STREAMS frame is received with a value greater than 2^60, this allows a maximum stream ID that cannot be expressed as a variable-length integer (see {{integer-encoding}}).
+A max_streams transport parameter or MAX_STREAMS frame is invalid if it has a value greater than 2^60, which would allow for an invalid maximum stream ID.
-If either is received, the connection MUST be immediately closed with a connection error of type STREAM_LIMIT_ERROR (see {{immediate-close}}).
+If an invalid value is received, the connection MUST be immediately closed with a connection error of type STREAM_LIMIT_ERROR (see {{immediate-close}}).

 Endpoints MUST NOT exceed the limit set by their peer.
 An endpoint that receives a STREAM frame with a stream ID exceeding the limit it has sent MUST